Family Quarrels

 Family Quarrels is a comic opera in three acts with a libretto by Thomas Dibdin, and music principally by William Reeve.
 It was premiered in London at Covent Garden Theatre on 18 December 1802.
 The singers John Braham and Charles Incledon had leading roles in the opera, in which the comedian John Fawcett took the part of the pedlar Proteus.

-The opera was evidently also performed in New York in 1806, where the libretto was republished.
+The libretto was republished in New York in 1806 "as performed at the theatres in Covent-Garden and New-York."

 Roles

 Synopsis

 Location: the village where the Supplejack and Crabstick families live.

 Foxglove undertakes to reconcile the Supplejack and Crabstick families – Charles Supplejack and Caroline Crabstick wish to marry, but Caroline's parents (who are nouveaux riches) wish her to marry the clothier Mushroom, whilst Mrs. Supplejack's aristocratic pretensions lead her to class Caroline as too lowly.
 She intends to marry Charles to the widowed Lady Selena.
 The expected happy ending eventually ensues.
 The 'Jewish' episode (see below) is not the only 'ethnic' element of the story; at one point the maid Susan disguises herself as a gipsy, whilst Lady Selena's maid – who is sought after by Proteus – is Afro-Caribbean.